Jaguarundi: Behavior and ecology

 Jaguarundis are good climbers and can easily walk on branches.

 The jaguarundi is shy and reclusive, and apparently very cautious of traps.
 There have been only a few radio telemetry studies of jaguarundis in Belize, Brazil and Mexico.
 Though activity has been observed throughout the day and at night, jaguarundis seem to prefer hunting during daytime and evening hours; for instance, a study in Belize reported that jaguarundis started moving before dawn and remained active through most of the day till sunset with a peak in hunting from late morning to noon.
 The cat appears to be more diurnal than most other cats, especially spotted cats that tend to be more active at night.
 The jaguarundi can swim across medium-sized rivers; one in Bolivia was recorded swimming across the Tuichi River.
 Jaguarundis are efficient climbers as well, but hunt mainly on ground; the coat color works as a good camouflage for terrestrial activity.
 They can leap up to 2 m into the air to catch birds.
-Predators recorded for jaguarundis include boa constrictors, cougars and domestic dogs.
+Predators recorded for jaguarundis include Mexican west coast boa constrictors, cougars and domestic dogs.
 Parasites such as hookworms (Ancylostoma species), tapeworms (such as Spirometra and Toxocara species) and the lung fluke have been found in jaguarundis.